mthadley/keyswitch/README.md

 them without editing the source code.
 I built this for myself, so I didn't bother to support bindings other than the ones I want.

-You'll probalmy need to run these commands using `sudo` to have sufficent permissions to access the device files.
+You'll probably need to run these commands using `sudo` to have sufficent permissions to access the device files.

 You can get a list of devices like this: